aredn/documentation/arednGettingStarted/node_admin.rst

 Click in the first field on the right to set the radio's purpose.
 You can choose one of several different radio functions from the dropdown list.

-  :Mesh: Typical AREDN® mesh mode which uses wifi *ad hoc* peer-to-peer networking to create a mesh network.
+  :Mesh: Normal AREDN® mesh mode which uses *ad hoc* peer-to-peer networking to create a mesh.

-  :Mesh PtMP: Uses wifi *infrastructure* networking to limit communication between a centralized **AP** and one or more **Station** nodes.

-  :Mesh PtP: Uses wifi *infrastructure* networking to limit communication to a single **AP - Station** pair.

-  :Mesh Station: Allows you to define a wifi *infrastructure* mode **Station** that will communicate to either type of **AP** defined above.
+  :PtP/PtMP: Uses *infrastructure* mode (point-to-point or point-to-multipoint) to limit communication between a single access point (AP) and one or more specified stations. **Mesh PtP** defines an AP that communicates with a single station. **Mesh PtMP** defines an AP that can communicate with multiple stations. **Mesh Station** defines a station that can communicate to either type of AP defined above.

   :LAN Hotspot: Configures the radio as a standard `802.11 <https://en.wikipedia.org/wiki/IEEE_802.11>`_ FCC Part 15 wifi AP on your node's LAN network.